Autodesk/pgbelt/docs/quickstart.md

 Note that this command will create all the indexes in the target database, **and will run ANALYZE after** to ensure optimal performance.

     $ belt create-indexes testdatacenter1 database1

+After indexes are created, run the schema diff again, this time with `--full`, to confirm that indexes are now present and only NOT VALID constraints remain:

+    $ belt diff-schemas testdatacenter1 database1 --full

 ## Step 3: (Optional) Run ANALYZE on the target database before your application cutover